rjunw/bm-surv/README.md

-### An analysis of pediatric bone marrow transplants, from a classification and survival perspective.
+# Predicting pediatric bone marrow survival outcomes using parametric and non-parametric machine learning

 Project writeup can be found in `proj/report.pdf`.